jmhammond/mathsquirrel.com/content/faq/index.md

 I can't talk about grades over email due to [FERPA regulations.](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) Your final letter grade is on [MyWSU](https://mywsu.wichita.edu).

+### I got 5/10 on the final, can I get a C in the class?

+Sorry, no. We discussed how to read the grade report [in this video from the last Wednesday of class](https://wichitaedu.sharepoint.com/:v:/r/sites/CalculusImtwrf113000MATH-24_ace8bae6-90a5-11ee-af7e-51053b500ccc/Shared%20Documents/General/Recordings/242%20Class%20Meeting-20240501_172123-Meeting%20Recording.mp4?csf=1&web=1&e=wVwNjn&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifSwicGxheWJhY2tPcHRpb25zIjp7InN0YXJ0VGltZUluU2Vjb25kcyI6MTQ0LjE1fX0%3D).
+Since you're asking, I presume you haven't watched it; it answers your question.

 ### I got almost all of the question right on ___.
 Can I get credit?

 Sorry, no. The grading is, on the one hand, draconian because it is "all right or it's wrong."
-However, every individual learning target has the opportunity to be revisited six times(!) with each learning target appearing up to four weeks in a row and then again during the last week of classes and finals week.
+However, every individual learning target has the opportunity to be revisited many, many times(!) with each learning target appearing up to four weeks in a row and then again during the last week of classes and finals week.
+And remember, they've been open book, open note, and you had 3.5 days to do them.

 ### Can we play chess?